 It may help to understand the purpose of the A/C amplifier, the A/C idle up valve and the ECU fuel cut RPM:

-3. The ECU fuel cut while braking mode is a combination of a safety feature to cut engine power output while braking to a stop, along with an emission reduction feature helping to cut down on backfires and unburnt fuel while engine braking.
+The ECU fuel cut during braking is a combination of a safety feature; cuts engine power output while braking to a stop, along with an emission reduction feature; cuts down on backfires and unburnt fuel while engine braking.
+This fuel-cut feature may be disabled if you shift into 4WD (4H or 4L).
+That's why there's a mention of trying that as a test in an earlier section of this page.

 If you can't adjust your engine idle speed low enough to prevent this issue from occurring, find out what is the cause of the high idle speed.
 Might be a bad o-ring on the idle setting screw on the throttle body.
 It might be a misadjusted throttle cable, improperly adjusted TPS, or an air/vacuum leak, etc.